MehdiZD97/mehdizd97.github.io/_pages/about.md

         <li><strong>[Jul.
 2024]:</strong> Started my PhD studies in the EECS department at UC Irvine.</li>
     </ul>
     <p>
-      For a full list of News and activities, visit the <a href="/year-archive/">News & Posts</a> page.
+      For a full list of news and activities, visit the <a href="/year-archive/">News & Posts</a> page.
     </p>
   </section>
 </div>